 - The server has the public and private keys prepared.

-Note You can bring your own public or private keys, apply for them from a professional organization, or apply for a free SSL certificate in the Alibaba Cloud CDN console.
+Note You can bring your own public and private keys, apply for public and private keys from a professional organization, or apply for a free certificate in the Alibaba Cloud CDN console.

 - The server sends the public key to the client.

-Note A certificate is considered valid if the following conditions are met:
+Note A certificate is considered valid if the following requirements are met:

-- If the certificate is valid, the client generates a random number as a key.
-The client uses the public key to encrypt the random number and transmits the random number to the server.
+- If the certificate is valid, the client generates a random number as a private key.
+The client uses the public key to encrypt the random number and transmits the number (private key) to the server.

 - If the certificate is invalid, the SSL handshake fails.
 You must upload another certificate for authentication.